Tranche 2 projects

 The proposed approach is expected to be a timely update for power magnetics to match how power devices are tested and modelled, which can unlock accurate co-optimisation with other parts of the converters and subsequently enable further performance exploitation of power converters on a system level.

-Project title: Public procurement for a just, Net Zero transition
+Katherine Sugar – Public procurement for a just, Net Zero transition

 The UK spends approximately one-third (c. £290 billion) of all public expenditure on public procurement each year.
 The public sector awarded £559 million in Net Zero-related contracts – a small proportion of the UK’s annual public procurement spend.
 Public procurement is a powerful lever for Government to drive implementation for a just, Net Zero transition, however, there is scope for Net Zero to be much more integrated within public procurement practices.
 Innovative public procurement is crucial for supporting inclusive and sustainable growth.
 In light of climate emergency declarations, the public sector is keen to deliver decarbonisation whilst sourcing private investment and generating sustainable revenue.
 Yet, there is limited understanding of how this plays out in practice.